ENSpunks/ENSLikeProtocol/README.md

 ### WHAT DO YOU WANT TO BUILD ON ENS?

-ENS Like Protocol (ELP) is a opensource system and method for liking content across the web built using ENS records powered by IPFS + CCIP-Read infrastructure.
+ENS Like Protocol (ELP) is a opensource system and method for liking content across the web built on ENS records.

-ENSpunks previously developed [LikeButton.eth](https://LikeButton.eth.limo) consistenting of a $❤️ token. $❤️ was popular within the ENS community but widespread adoption was never achieved in part due to network fees, even when reduced using L2 solutions.
+ENSpunks previously launched [LikeButton.eth](https://LikeButton.eth.limo) a community owned ENS name consistenting of a $❤️ ownership tokens. $❤️ was popular within the ENS community; however,  widespread adoption was never achieved in part due to network fees.

-Using new IPFS and CCIP-Read infrastructure a ELP will create a interoperable and open social graph gas free on ENS records.
-ELP will help introduce ENS users and developers to DApps built on ENS records and help scale ENS record usage to a million unique ENS names.
+Using new IPFS and CCIP-Read infrastructure ELP will create a interoperable and open social graph gas free on ENS records.
+ELP will help introduce scale integration and adoption of ENS records to a million ENS names with records set.

 #### UX/UI